How much long-term care insurance do I need?

 Today, nearly all long-term care insurance policies are bundled with life insurance coverage (or an annuity).
 This means you get two important coverages in one policy: life insurance coverage that offers your loved ones financial support if you were to pass away and long-term care coverage if a chronic illness or disability required you to need long-term care.

 There are many benefits to these long-term care insurance hybrid policies.
 But they do add another decision to the process of deciding how much coverage you need.
-That’s why it’s so important to work with a licensed insurance agent.
+That’s why it’s so important to work with a financial professional.
 He or she can help you find a policy that works with your life and your budget—plus, you may also be able to deduct long-term care insurance premiums from your federal and state taxes.
 Learn about the three main ways to get long-term care insurance.